torokd/postman-newman-demo-td/README.md

 This project is a semi-automated API testing imaginary project.
 The requirement was it should be comfortable for the manual and automated testers as well.
 I tried to make a project strucure and the user frameworks and tools to reach this goal.

+The content of the project is mostly:
+- Contract testing
+- Empty checks
+- Some business logic tests
+- Positive and negative scenarios

 📚 API documentation for DummyJSON is available here: [https://dummyjson.com/docs](https://dummyjson.com/docs)

 ## 🚀 Quick start